The Domains Screen

 - Description.
 (Optional) It may be helpful to assign a short note to your domain.

-- Case Sensitive URLs.
+- Case Sensitive URL.
 Check this box if the URL’s web server uses a system that treats URLs as case sensitive.

 - Share With.
-(Optional) Check the checkbox to control who you share your domain(s) with.
+(Optional) Select the checkbox to control who you share your domain(s) with.
 Remember: Domains created by Org.
 Admins. (or Super Admins.) won’t be available to App.
 Users unless the domains are shared.
-User domains can be seen by all administrators.
+User domains can be accessed by all administrators.

 - Select Users: Choose individual people in your organization to share your domain with.

 - Select Roles: Choose to share your domains with other groups by role.
 (Roles are discussed in more detail in the User Roles section of this Quick Start Guide.)